 I made every effort to replicate each batch as perfectly as possible, using the same exact tools and ingredients whenever applicable.
-I used a kitchen scale to measure ingredients to ensure 100% accuracy and used an oven thermometer to gauge exact baking temperatures.
-Each batch was baked for exactly 20 minutes.
+I used a kitchen scale to measure ingredients to ensure 100% accuracy.
+Each batch was baked separately but in the same oven at the same temperature for exactly 20 minutes.

-I used Bleached Gold Medal All-Purpose Flour for the control batch and DIY cake flour, and Sofasilk Cake Flour for that batch.
-Lastly, I baked the batches in my Wilton Cupcake Pan, using a large spring loaded OXO scoop to fill each cavity evenly with batter.
+I used Bleached Gold Medal All-Purpose Flour for the control batch and DIY cake flour.
+The two brands of cake flour I tested were Swans Down Cake Flour, which is bleached, and King Arthur Cake Flour, which is unbleached.
+Lastly, I baked the batches in my Wilton Cupcake Pan, using a large spring-loaded scoop to fill each cavity evenly with batter.

 What is cake flour?